Upgrading Fedora’s version is quick and easy. Here’s a step-by-step guide on how to upgrade to Fedora 36 from Fedora 35!

 sudo dnf install dnf-plugin-system-upgrade

-Now, begin downloading update for Fedora 35 and upgrade progress by using the command:
+Now, begin downloading the update for Fedora 36 and upgrade progress by using the command:

 --releasever= number if you want to upgrade to a different release.
-Most people will want to upgrade to the latest stable release, which is 35.
+Most people will want to upgrade to the latest stable release, Fedora 36.

 Once you finish downloading the new version, run the following command to reboot your system and get into upgrade action: